Ashleshk/IPL-Dream-11-EDA-and-Visualization/README.md

 - Matplotlib
 - Seaborn

+### Questions Answered
+- Which team has won the most number of matches in IPL history?
+- Who are the top run-scorers and wicket-takers in IPL?
+- Which player has won the most number of Player of the Match awards?
+- Which team won batting first and second in IPL?
+- Which venue has hosted the most number of IPL matches?
+- What is the percentage of matches won by the team winning the toss?
+- Which team has the highest win percentage when chasing a target?
+- What is the distribution of runs scored in each over of an IPL match?

 ### Results
 The EDA provides insights about the IPL matches and answers various questions related to the tournament.
 It helps to understand the performance of teams, players, and venues in IPL.